devsuoa/web-dev-workshop-2020/README.md

 - [Visual Studio Code](https://code.visualstudio.com/): A text editor which we will be writing our code in.
 - [Node.js](https://nodejs.org/en/): Used to run our javascript code.
-- [Yarn](https://classic.yarnpkg.com/en/docs/install/): Used to download packages that other people have written.

 ## Windows